RMSabe/GNU-Linux_AudioDelay/wav-audio-file/RTDSP/README.md

 An audio delay real time digital signal processing application for GNU-Linux systems.

 This code plays audio files in wave (.wav) format.
-Currently, the only supported formats are stereo, 16bit and 24bit.
+Currently, the only supported formats are mono and stereo, 16bit and 24bit.
 Sample rate compatibility depends on your audio hardware.

 This code has several .cpp files.
 Each one of them generates an individual executable.
 "main.cpp" generates the main executable, which should be called by user to start the program.